dwbapst/paleotree/cran-comments.md

 #####

+07-05-24:
+One new feature under the hood, passes R CHECK both locally and on win builder.

 08-21-22:
 - Fixed broken HTML code that was causing an issue in one Rd help file and reported to maintainer on 08-19-22.
 Checks out without issue on win-builder using R-devel now.